 Disease Management Programs

 The Health Plan’s Disease Management and Health Promotion Programs are developed to proactively identify populations with, or at risk for, chronic medical conditions.
-We currently manage members with diabetes, chronic obstructive pulmonary disease (COPD), and chronic heart failure (CHF).
+We currently manage members with diabetes, chronic obstructive pulmonary disease (COPD), chronic heart failure (CHF), and coronary artery disease (CAD).

 Our disease management programs support the practitioner-patient relationship and plan of care.
 We emphasize the prevention of exacerbations and complications using evidence-based practice guidelines and patient empowerment strategies.
 The Health Plan programs continuously evaluate clinical, humanistic, and economic outcomes with the goal of improving overall health status.